Academic Programs Overview

 Coursework for this minor involves study of the structure of language in general as well as the phonological, morphological and syntactic features of particular languages.

-The department also offers online coursework in Italian and Korean.
+The department also offers online coursework in Italian and Korean (Korean is not being offered Fall 2017 and Spring 2018).

 Coursework for the philosophy major gives students an understanding of the primary fields within the discipline, including logic, ethical theory, applied ethics, history of philosophy and metaphysics/epistemology.